You are here

 (Location: Warren Student Services Center, #240, Phone: 570-389-4255, Hours: M-F 8:00 am to 4:30 pm)

 This office helps students develop human relations skills and personal growth.
 Typical counseling concerns may include study skills, depression, relationship issues, stress management, assertiveness and effective communications, racism, sexism, homophobia, human sexuality, anxiety, drug and alcohol abuse, eating disorders, survivors of rape, incest, and sexual assault, depression, ACOA and family issues, self-esteem.
-You have the right to a confidential relationship with your counselor.
-Information you share in counseling will not be revealed outside the center without your written permission.
+Discussions with counselors are confidential (within the parameters of Pennsylvania law, which your counselor can explain).

 Residence Life Office